-Anton Du Beke is stepping in for Bruno Tonioli on Strictly Come Dancing this year - but will it be permanent?
+Anton Du Beke is reportedly lined up to takeover from Bruno Tonioli on Strictly Come Dancing permanently.

-Professional dancer Anton has joined the Strictly panel for 2021, taking the place of Bruno who cannot appear due to travel and quarantine restrictions.
+Professional dancer Anton joined the Strictly panel for 2021, taking the place of Bruno who could not appear due to travel and quarantine restrictions.

-Anton joins head judge Shirley Ballas, Craig Revel Horwood and Motsi Mabuse on the panel and has proved a hit with viewers.
+Anton appeared alongside head judge Shirley Ballas, Craig Revel Horwood and Motsi Mabuse on the panel and has proved a hit with viewers.

 As yet the BBC has not confirmed its plans going forward with rumours that Bruno could not return.

-Speaking earlier this year on first joining the show, Anton said: "My loves I cannot tell you how thrilled I am to be stepping into Bruno’s brogues for the next series of Strictly."
+Speaking last year on first joining the show, Anton said: “My loves I cannot tell you how thrilled I am to be stepping into Bruno’s brogues for the next series of Strictly.”

 Having been a pro since the very first series, he added: “It’s a dream come true to be judging alongside the best of the best and I promise to be kinder to all the couples than any of them have ever been to me.”

-Meanwhile Bruno recently said he didn't know if he'll be back next year.
+Meanwhile Bruno admitted he didn’t know if he’ll be back this year.